ThePhD/future_cxx/papers/source/C - Efficient Character Conversions.md

 <p><b>Constraints</b></p>
 <div class="wording-numbered"><p>
 On success or failure, the transcoding functions and restartable transcoding functions shall return one of the above error codes (7.S�). `state` shall not be `NULL`.
-If `state` is not initialized to the initial conversion sequence for the function, or is used after being input into a function whose result was not one of `MCHAR_OK`, `MCHAR_INSUFFICIENT_OUTPUT`, or `MCHAR_INCOMPLETE_INPUT`, then the behavior of the functions is unspecified.
+If `state` is not initialized to the initial conversion sequence for the function, or is used after being input into a function whose result was not one of `mchar_error_ok`, `mchar_error_insufficient_output`, or `mchar_error_incomplete_input`, then the behavior of the functions is unspecified.
 For the restartable transcoding functions, if `input` is `NULL`, then `*state` is set to the initial conversion sequence as described below and no other work is performed.
 Otherwise, for both restartable and non-restartable functions, `input` must not be `NULL` and `input_size` must not be `NULL`.
 </p></div>

 <p><b>Semantics</b></p>